PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/node/initialize-public-client-application.md

 ---
 title: Initialize the public client application object in MSAL Node
-description: Learn how to acquire tokens from the native token broker.
+description: Learn how to initialize the PublicClientApplication object in MSAL Node and how to configure the authority.
 author: EmLauber
 manager: CelesteDG
 ms.author: emilylauber